Skip to content

 The Data Vacuum

 At this point Chrome is basically a telemetry machine that also happens to browse the web.
+We documented the full scope of how browsers watch you in a separate piece.
 Here's a non-exhaustive list of what Chrome phones home about:

 Why People Don't Switch (But Should)